The Young Athlete’s Diet

 Orange juice can be a significant source of calories when more than a cup is consumed daily.

 Learn how to properly fuel the young athlete with my new sports nutrition program! [or click the photo below]

 Magical indeed!
 Full of fiber, protein, iron, zinc and magnesium—find ways to fit beans into your weekly (or daily) diet.

-Roast them for a crunchy snack, top a salad or burrito, or throw them in with diced tomatoes for a hearty pasta dish.
+Roast them for a crunchy snack, top a salad, layer into a burrito, or throw them in with diced tomatoes for a hearty pasta dish.

 Cheese is a quick and easy snack, especially when packaged in sticks or blocks.
 Mix cheese into casseroles, pasta and layer it in sandwiches.